orange-cloudfoundry/osb-cmdb/osb-cmdb/docs/impl-notes/issue-108-osb-context-annotations.md

 ### Product requirements

 * P1: backward compatibility is preserved for existing Orange backing brokers
-* P1 orange corporate metadatas (e.g. app code) get propagated to backing brokers with precedence for CF profile: org/space/instance
+* P1: orange corporate metadatas (e.g. app code) get propagated to backing brokers with precedence for CF profile: org/space/instance
-* P1: paas-templates coab model have default values including existing instances (i.e. without relying on coab-vars.yml to be updated for old instances)
+* P1: paas-templates coab model have defaulted osb-cmdb values including existing instances (i.e. without relying on coab-vars.yml to be updated for old instances)
-* P2 orange corporate metadatas get indexed in osb-cmdb to be queryable
+* P2: orange corporate metadatas get indexed in osb-cmdb to be queryable
-* P3 backing broker input validation remain simple for common/useful fields, including orange corporate metadata
+* P3: backing broker input validation remain simple for common/useful fields, including orange corporate metadata
-* P3 x-osb-cmdb param syntax is consistent / makes sense to backing service brokers
+* P3: x-osb-cmdb param syntax is consistent / makes sense to backing service brokers
 * ~~P4 x-osb-cmdb param content have default values for all possible keys in cf and k8s profiles to avoid conditional field inclusion in brokers such as coab~~

 ### Implementation steps and design alternatives